denoland/manual/jsx_dom/jsx.md

 #### Using the JSX import source pragma

-Whether you have a JSX import source configured for your project, or if you are using the default "legacy" configuration, you can added the JSX import source pragma to a `.jsx` or `.tsx` module, and Deno will respect it.
+Whether you have a JSX import source configured for your project, or if you are using the default "legacy" configuration, you can add the JSX import source pragma to a `.jsx` or `.tsx` module, and Deno will respect it.

 The `@jsxImportSource` pragma needs to be in the leading comments of the module.